optimumpr/Optogram/README.md

-Optogram, a DeGoogled Telegram client for Android with Unified-Push and Black Interface
+Optogram, a DeGoogled Telegram client for Android with Unified-Push, Extra Privacy Features and Black Interface
 =======================================================================================
 ![Picture](images/icon_launcher.png)

 The application is for people who choose not to use Google services, including the Firebase Push, which is known to expose metadata to various third parties.
 Without FCM/GCM push, most users must enable 'keep alive' and 'background connection' features, which cause excessive battery consumption.
-Not so with Optogram, which uses Unified Push, which is enabled automatically when using a 'companion' application Ntfy, which is a small application that uses publicly available (or your own) push servers.
+Not so with Optogram, which uses Unified Push, which is enabled automatically when using a [companion](https://github.com/optimumpr/ntfy-android/) application Ntfy that uses publicly available (or your own) push servers.

 Credits: This application won't be possible without F-Droid's TelegramFOSS, Mercurygram and Ntfy application developments.